javbotero/Outer-Coast/_includes/overview.md

 Learn more about how to apply [here](http://outercoast.org/summer/apply/).

-Applications will be considered on a rolling basis through May 31.
+Applications will be considered on a rolling basis through June 10.

 ***